cesarjesus/mallcu/README.md

 Development notes
 ---

 1. I was trying to make each feature in one branch and then send a pull request to merge into devel, but as I am the only one that is coding, I decided instead just a atomic commits into develop branch.
+1. Class as name of the class can be confused, probably it should have different name.